 Alexander Payne (Sideways) directed and Bob Nelson wrote this heartwarming tale about an old man named Woody Grant who claims he’s won $1 million.
 Bruce Dern was nominated for Best Actor for his role as Woody, and June Squibb received a Best Supporting Actress nomination for playing his sassy, hilarious wife.

 Diablo Cody won the Academy Award for Best Original Screenplay for the real-world brilliance told in Juno.
-But did you know the alternative dramedy was nominated in three other major categories, including Best Director, Best Picture and Best Actress for Ellen Page, who played the pregnant teen at the heart of the movie?
+But did you know the alternative dramedy was nominated in three other major categories, including Best Director (Jason Reitman), Best Picture and Best Actress (Elliot Page)?
 Well, now you do.